Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Now put this in your LimesurveyPdfEmailResultscreenPluginDemo config (this can't be preloaded):

--check 'parse nested'
+- check 'parse nested'
--check 'Create pdf'
+- check 'Create pdf'
--check 'Show download pdf text'
+- check 'Show download pdf text'
--put in the 'Download pdf text'-textbox: [p]You can download your pdf [[here]][/p] -set 'Pdf template' to 'demo/pdf.html'
+- put in the 'Download pdf text'-textbox: [p]You can download your pdf [[here]][/p]
+- set 'Pdf template' to 'demo/pdf.html'
--keep 'Download folder' as '/download' (don't change) -put in 'border=1cm | orientation=portrait' in 'Pdf configuration' -check 'Pdf header'
+- keep 'Download folder' as '/download' (don't change)
+- put in 'border=1cm | orientation=portrait' in 'Pdf configuration'
+- check 'Pdf header'
--put in 'Pdf header content' the text: 'Your result' -keep 'Pdf header content tag' as 'p'
+- put in 'Pdf header content' the text: 'Your result'
+- keep 'Pdf header content tag' as 'p'
--put in 'Pdf header content style' the following: 'color:blue;font-weight:900;' -keep 'Pdf header height' as '1cm'
+- put in 'Pdf header content style' the following: 'color:blue;font-weight:900;'
+- keep 'Pdf header height' as '1cm'
--put in 'Pdf footer content' the following: '{{pageNum}} / {{totalPages}}' -keep 'Pdf header content tag' as 'p'
+- put in 'Pdf footer content' the following: '{{pageNum}} / {{totalPages}}'
+- keep 'Pdf header content tag' as 'p'
--put in 'Pdf footer content style' the following: 'color:red;text-align:center;' -keep 'Pdf footer height' as '1cm'
+- put in 'Pdf footer content style' the following: 'color:red;text-align:center;'
+- keep 'Pdf footer height' as '1cm'
--check 'Show in result'
+- check 'Show in result'
--set 'Result template' to demo/resultscreen.html
+- set 'Result template' to demo/resultscreen.html
--do not check 'Send email'
+- do not check 'Send email'

 activate survey and execute